i000o/tip-calculator-app/README.md

 5. Because here, my `<input>`'s are nested inside `<label>`, the `+` combinator won't work since they aren't siblings.
 Instead, I have to use JS to style the checked states.
 I hadn't done this before.
 6. I created my first testing branch and merged with main :slightly_smiling_face:.
 I used git commands, `git checkout -b gridflex-testing`, `git push -u origin gridflex-testing` and `git checkout` and `git merge`.
 7. When using `:focus`, use `outline` not `border` to style.
+8. You don't need `e.preventDefault();` in your JS when there's no submit in the form.
+9. A floating number in JS is a fractional number, not an integer.
+In this case, we use `parseFloat` for decimal numbers and `parseInt` for whole numbers.
+10. _Parsing_ - In JavaScript, input fields are read as strings e.g. `"12"` instead of `12`.
+Therefore, this data needs to be converted into the correct type so that it can be used.
+In this case, we need to parse number strings into number values so they can be used in the tip calculation.

 ## Development